 {Approximate Position of Table 3}

 From Table 3 we can see that for both urban and rural sectors, the preference-based YED for food is smaller than unity.
-This conforms to the fact that food is a necessity and Engel’s Law which states that the proportion of total expenditure spent on food is greater for poorer households.
+This indicates that food is a necessity and confirms Engel’s Law: the proportion of total expenditure spent on food is greater for poorer households.
 As predicted by demand theory, the sign of uncompensated and compensated PEDs for food is negative.
 The rural demand for food is shown to be more income and price elastic than that of urban households.
-For both sectors, there are limited changes in the value of preference-based YEDs and PEDs over the survey rounds, suggesting the preferences for food are reasonably stable over the period of interest.
+For both sectors, there are limited changes in the value of preference-based YEDs and PEDs over the survey rounds, suggesting the preferences for food are reasonably stable over our data period.

 Next, we look at standard demand elasticities in columns 3 and 4.
-While these estimates also confirm to Engel’s law and demand theory, they display more variations than the preference-based ones.
-From 1987-88 to 2011-12, the rural and urban standard YEDs decreased from 0.727 to 0.651 and 0.822 to 0.717 respectively, indicating that the proportion of additional income allocated to food expenditure decreases with income increase.
+While these estimates also confirm to Engel’s law and demand theory, they display more variation than the preference-based estimates.
+From 1987-88 to 2011-12, the rural and urban standard YEDs decreased from 0.727 to 0.651 and 0.822 to 0.717 respectively, indicating that the proportion of additional income allocated to food expenditure decreases as income increase.
 In both sectors, the demand for food has become more sensitive to changes in food price as suggested by the rising trend of PED.
 Thus, these estimates indicate that although food remains a necessity, its importance within the household budget in both rural and urban India has declined.
 These results are consistent with the observation of Deaton and Drèze (2009) who report limited real change in per capita expenditure on food in spite of the rising MPCE.
 As shown by the trend of standard YED, the rise in total expenditure of Indian households triggers a less than proportional increase in expenditure on food and the magnitude of the increase tends to fall over time.
 Deaton and Drèze (2009) also show that the real price of calories increased from 1987-88 to 1999-2000.
 The estimates of PED suggest that the increase in calorie prices causes a rising negative substitution effect over time, making it more likely to cancel out the falling positive income effect and leaving the real food expenditure unchanged.

 4.3.
 QUAIDS estimates

 The QUAIDS is estimated with the iterative feasible generalised non-linear least square estimator through the NLSUR command in STATA.
-To keep the analysis focused on the nutrition transition, we report the model estimates in the Appendix and only discuss key results here.
+To keep the analysis focused on the nutrition transition, we report the model estimates in the on-line Appendix and only discuss key results here.
 For both urban and rural sectors, most of the parameters estimated are statistically significant.
 The highly significant quadratic terms for income (λ) supports the non-linearity of the budget share Engel curve of Indian households for their consumption of various food groups and thus establishes the superiority of QUAIDS over AIDS.
 The QUAIDS results also signal the importance of correction in zero consumption as the coefficients of the probability density functions (φ) are generally statistically significant.

 Demand elasticities for cereals and the nutrition transition